Category: Clinical Engineering

 Clinical trials demonstrate that people who maintain arterial pressures at the low end of these pressure ranges have much better long term cardiovascular health.
 The principal medical debate concerns the aggressiveness and relative value of methods used to lower pressures into this range for those who do not maintain such pressure on their own.
 Elevations, more commonly seen in older people, though often considered normal, are associated with increased morbidity and mortality.
 The clear trend from double blind clinical trials (for the better strategies and agents) demonstrates that lower arterial pressure correlates with lower rates of disease.

-Edited by: John Sandham IEng MIET Jan 09
+Compiled and edited by: John Sandham IEng MIET